Meenakshi-Sivakumar/Tour-React-App/README.md

 - Browse through an extensive collection of tour packages
 - View detailed information, including destination highlights, itinerary, and pricing
 - Interactive interface with smooth transitions and animations
-- Filter and sort tours based on preferences
 - User-friendly booking process

 ## Usage